louieyan/r4ds-exercise-solutions/transform.md

 #> # ... with 3.368e+05 more rows, and 1 more variable: time_hour <dttm>
 ```

-The default behavior for contains is to ignore case.
+The default behavior for `contains()` is to ignore case.
-It may or may not surprise you.
+This may or may not surprise you.
-One reason for this behavior is that most users expect searching to be case insensitive by default, so it is a useful default.
+If this behavior does not surprise you, that could be why it is the default.
+Users searching for variable names probably have a better sense of the letters
+in the variable than their capitalization.
 A second, technical, reason is that dplyr works with more than R data frames.
 It can also work with a variety of [databases](https://db.rstudio.com/dplyr/).
 Some of these database engines have case insensitive column names, so making functions that match variable names